 In the Romanian village, Dragobete was celebrated by young men and women who revealed their relationships.
-They would pick flowers, chant songs by the river or dance ‘hora’ – the Romanian folk dance.
+They would pick flowers, chant songs by the river, or dance ‘hora’ – the Romanian folk dance.

 But is this tradition still alive?
-It has just partly survived, as some Romanians still exchange gifts on the 24th February or revive old customs in local communities.
+It has just partly survived, as some Romanians still exchange gifts on the 24th of February or revive old customs in local communities.

 Valentine’s – a Recent Addition to Celebrations in Romania

 On the other hand, it’s understandable why Valentine’s Day has taken over and gained popularity.

 Easier to relate to, it is quite widely encountered within the urban populace.
 This is why you’ll see plenty of Valentine’s Day-themed parties or dining nights.

 If you and your partner are in Bucharest, Romania on the 14th of February, there are several options to spend the day: